MortenSchou/mplskit/README.md

 ```
 Topologies may also be created randomly.

-## Creating the data plane for an existing topology
+## Create the data plane for an existing topology
 ```
  python3 mpls_kit_gen.py --topology --conf <conf_file.yml> --output_file <dataplane.json>
 ```